 The old saying goes “Close only counts in horseshoes and hand grenades.”
-But those of us who like to study butterflies, dragonflies, damselflies, or anything in nature that doesn’t quite require a microscope, know that many other things could work in the saying.
+But we who study butterflies, dragonflies, or other small creatures, know that many other things need proximity.
 Getting close looks at and/or photographing them requires optics that let you see these beauties in enough detail.
 That means being able to focus at very short distances.
 On the Optics4Birding website, a binocular’s close focus distance must be less than 8 feet to be considered close-focusing.
-The butterfly photos in this post were all captured with a lens that allows close focus as well.
+I photographed these butterflies with a lens that allows close focus as well.
 All these images are full frame.
-None of them were cropped, only resized to fit our page format.
+I have not cropped the photos, only resized them to fit our page format.
 The Painted Lady (above) was feeding on nectar from these flowers.

 Getting Close with Spotting Scopes